In 2026, airlines aren’t just checking carry-on bags.

 ID 209980333 ©Insidestudio | Dreamstime.com

-That exact moment is what triggered one of the most talked-about airport videos in recent months: a passenger, faced with an extra fee because his trolley suitcase didn’t meet airline requirements, calmly removed the wheels on the spot.
+That exact moment is what triggered one of the most talked-about airport videos in recent months: a passenger, faced with an extra fee because his trolley suitcase didn’t meet airline requirements, calmly removed the wheels on the spot – these were NOT removable wheels!

 No shouting.
-No dramatic confrontation.
+No big confrontation.
 Just a very literal solution to a very modern problem.

 Some people applauded him.
 Others shook their heads.
 Many simply thought: “I get it.”